 Sample answer if you’re unemployed:

 “I was laid off four months ago so I’m in an active job search.
 I’m hoping to find a position that will let me continue to build my skills as a customer service supervisor.
 I’m particularly looking to stay in the software industry, which is one reason this job excited me.”

-Now let’s look at a few word-for-word sample answer for how to answer “how did you find out about this position?”
+We’ve also put a few word-for-word answer examples below, or you can read our complete guide to answering “how did you find out about this position?”

 “A recruiter contacted me last week and the position sounded like a great fit for my skills and experience, so I became interested.”

-The best answers to this interview question will show off your knowledge and prove you did some research before applying for the job.
+With this question, you want to show off your knowledge and demonstrate that you did research before applying for the job.

-Employers do not want to hire someone who’s just applying to every job, and not taking the time to learn anything about the company.
+Employers don’t want to hire someone who’s just applying to every job, and not taking the time to learn anything about the company.
 They want someone who applied for a reason and wants to work at THEIR company.

 “I know you’re one of the top alarm system manufacturers in the US.
 I did some reading on your website and discovered that you create alarms for businesses and office buildings, not just individual homes.
 I also did some reading on your corporate culture and it sounds like you do a lot to support the development of your employees, and get involved in community service too.
 That’s something I care a lot about and something that attracts me to an employer.”

 With this question, the employer wants to see that you have a real reason for wanting their particular job (rather than just needing any job you can get).
 This is important to them and you will not get hired if you can’t show them why you want this specific job.